mark-grimes/cbcanalysis/gui/README.md

 This user interface is browser based, using AJAX communicating to a python backend.
 The javascript is all created automatically from python files using pyjamas http://pyjs.org.
 Once pyjamas is installed, cd to this directory and build

-    cd $CMSSW_BASE/src/XtalDAQ/OnlineCBCAnalyser/gui
+    cd $CMSSW_BASE/src/SLHCUpgradeTracker/CBCAnalysis/gui
-    pyjsbuild clientTest.py
+    pyjsbuild index.py

 This will create the directory "output", which needs to be served with a HTTP server that supports python CGI.
 Apache HTTP is probably the most common.
 To use apache, make sure it's installed (often called "httpd" in package managers).
 Then copy the configuration file here (cbcTestStand.conf) to the configuration folder and start the server.
 In Scientific Linux (e.g. the Strasbourg Glib virtual machine) this would look like:

     sudo yum install httpd
     sudo cp $CMSSW_BASE/src/XtalDAQ/OnlineCBCAnalyser/gui/cbcTestStand.conf /etc/httpd/conf.d/
-    sudo /sbin/service httpd start
+    chmod o+r $HOME        # Allow apache to read this directory.
+By default it can't read this one. sudo /sbin/service httpd start

-The interface will then be available from a modern browser pointed at "<DAQ PC IP address>/cbcTestStand/clientTest.html".
-If running in the Strasbourg virtual machine, by default this would be "http://192.168.47.128/cbcTestStand/clientTest.html".
+The interface will then be available from a modern browser pointed at "<DAQ PC IP address>/cbcTestStand".
+If running in the Strasbourg virtual machine, by default this would be "http://192.168.47.128/cbcTestStand".

 Original goals were:
  1) Keep all work done in a python script backend so advanced users can create their own custom scripts.